 I’ve received a few questions about cooking with oils while on a gluten-free diet.
 I thought I’d take a little time to share some of my research with you.

-With that said, here are some questions to ask before cooking or baking with oil.
-Please note some links are affiliate links to where you can buy these products:
+With that said, here are some questions to ask before cooking or baking with gluten-free cooking oils.

 Thank you for taking the time to contact us regarding our Spectrum® Products.

 We consider gluten to be in the following, barley, bulgur, couscous, durum, graham flour, kamut, malt, rye, semolina, spelt, triticale and any other types of wheat.
 We do not consider oat products to be gluten free due to the fact that studies are needed to determine the long- term safety of oat consumption.
 The issue of cross contamination with oat and wheat remains a concern in North America.

 Consumer health and safety is our number one concern.
 We do not have lists of products that are specifically considered to be gluten free.
 Reading the label is the best way to check for the presence of ingredients which contain gluten.
 If gluten is a major ingredient, it will be specified in the ingredient list.
 For consumers concerned about the presence of trace amounts of gluten, we suggest avoiding products that include natural flavors or spices.

 Hain Celestial Group products that make a gluten-free claim will carry the triangular Gluten-Free symbol, be labeled gluten-free, or specify Gluten Free certification by GFCO.
 To learn more about the wide variety of gluten free foods we offer please visit www.glutenfreechoices.com.
 We hope you find the information, recipes and articles to be a useful resource.

 While we do not have an allergen free facility, we do have very strict allergen controls and follow excellent manufacturing practices to minimize any cross contact possibilities.